Shelf Company: What It Is and How to Buy One in Singapore

 Complying with statutory obligations

-While the shelf company is dormant, its seller (the original owner of the company) should have strictly complied with all statutory requirements so that the shelf company will be operational immediately.
+While the shelf company is dormant, its seller (the original owner of the company) should ensure strict compliance with all the necessary statutory requirements so that the shelf company can be operational immediately.

 After buying the shelf company, you must continue to abide by these same obligations.